 |

-Here everything settles down once again, and the onward path is along quiet cycle / walking trails that track along through quiet countryside once again.
-This section has it's slightly plain parts, but it has that quiet vibe of a meandering river as it gently heads on through the countryside.
+Here everything settles down once again, and the onward path is along quiet cycle / walking trails that track through quiet countryside once again.
+This section has it's slightly plain parts, but it is very peaceful, and has a Wind in the Willows quiet river vibe to it.

-On the way through the meadows, we pass St Mary Magdalene Church - and then on past the noisy rowers at Dorney Lake to the north.
+And on the way through the meadows, we pass St Mary Magdalene Church - and on past the noisy rowers at Dorney Lake.

 |